daniloefl/Unfolder/README.md

 how many events are expected to have been renerated in particle-level bin ```i``` and reconstructed-level bin ```j```;
 and an efficiency histogram ```eff```, which has in each entry ```i``` (1 - (# events in truth bin ```i``` that fails reconstruction)/(# events in truth bin ```i```));
-we can build the unfolding model as follows:
+we can build the unfolding model as follows.
+Including the truth original histogram is optional, as it can be calculated from the matrix ```mig```, however, in such cases the error bars of the truth histogram are not guaranteed to be correct (one needs to know the correlation between the truth events and the one that pass simultaneously truth and reco to estimate the truth histogram from the efficiency and the migration matrix).

 ```
 #from Unfolder import Unfolder
-model = Unfolder.Unfolder(bkg, mig, eff)  # Call the constructor to initialise the model parameters
+model = Unfolder.Unfolder(bkg, mig, eff, truth)  # Call the constructor to initialise the model parameters
 model.setUniformPrior()                          # Using a uniform prior is the default
 #model.setGaussianPrior()                        # For a Gaussian prior with means at the truth bins
                                                  # and width in each bin given by sqrt(truth)
 #model.setGaussianPrior(mean, sd)                # If vectors (with the size of the truth distribution number of bins)
                                                  # are given, they will be used as the means and widths of the Gaussians
                                                  # bin-by-bin, instead of the defaults
 ```

 The response matrix P(reco = j|truth = i)*efficiency(i) is now stored in ```model.response```.